 Approval of the amended Library JPA Agreement by the Library Governing Board and member City Councils would result in an equal split of any excess tax funds set aside in future years.
 Completion date of the new Atherton Library as well as shifts in property tax revenue, operating costs, and proposed use of these restricted funds by members would influence the amount.

-Recommend Library JPA Operations Committee approve the amended San Mateo County Library JPA Agreement and Bylaws.
+Recommend Library JPA Governing Board approve the amended San Mateo County Library JPA Agreement and Bylaws.
+Library JPA Operations Committee members present at the January 23, 2018, meeting concur with this recommendation.

 Attachments